syntacticallysound/Remote-CMD/README.md

 ***Now when you scan your NFC card or sticker it will trigger the URL in the background performing the desired function on the flask server***

 > [!NOTE]
-> Android users will follow a similar procedure using a third party app such as macrodroid instructions will created in the future
+> Android users will follow a similar procedure using a third party app such as macrodroid instructions will be created in the future

 ## Project Structure